 Sometimes, when we are working with objects in Ruby, we want to make a copy of them.
 But what for?
 Well, in most cases we want to have a working copy and still maintain the original, intact object.
 Changing a reference back to the primary object is much simpler than repairing object’s state.

 To our relief, Ruby makes object copying easy.
 It provides the clone() method that can be applied to any object.

 If you don’t know what is a sitemap, I strongly encourage you to fill this gap in knowledge first and then get back to reading.

 It seems to be clear that manual updating a sitemap can turn into a horror.
 Hopefully we can make the Rails do the job for us.
-We are going to need a separate action, an XML view and model methods to provide us with URL data.
-You can read here how to put all these things together.

 Sometimes we want part of the website to be available to specific users only.
 Either we don’t want our users to interact with a piece of functionality we are still working on or we want to show the new function to our client first, before making it available to the public.
 In both cases, we can’t let a single unwanted user to slip through our fingers.